So you want a free security certificate for your website?

 It’s possible to install Let’s Encrypt on GoDaddy, but the certificate will not auto renew every 90 days the way certificates installed on a Let’s Encrypt partner host do.

-Installing Through Certbot
+Installing LE Through Certbot

 Here’s an extract from the Certbot introduction page:

 Certbot is part of EFF’s effort to encrypt the entire Internet.
 Secure communication over the Web relies on HTTPS, which requires the use of a digital certificate that lets browsers verify the identify of web servers (e.g., is that really google.com?).
-Web servers obtain their certificates from trusted third parties called certificate authorities (CAs).
-Certbot is an easy-to-use client that fetches a certificate from Let’s Encrypt—an open certificate authority launched by the EFF, Mozilla, and others—and deploys it to a web server.

 If you’re using a Linux server you would run a cronjob to automate renewal of your certificate.
 The command only needs to run at least once every 3 months.
 The commands needed for times and dates can be created at Crontab Generator.